vseryakov/alpinejs-app/README.md

 ## Magic: `$component`

 The `$component` magic returns the immediate component.
-It may be convenient to directly call the component method or access property to avoid confusion with intermediate `x-data` scopes esecially if same property names are used.
+It may be convenient to directly call the component method or access property to avoid confusion with intermediate `x-data` scopes especially if same property names are used.

 ```html
 <a @click="$component.method()">Component Method</a>